MohamedZakkaria2004/CodeAlpha_IrisDataClassification/README.md

 Evaluated the model's accuracy using metrics and a confusion matrix.

-The model achieved high accuracy and demonstrates a basic, yet powerful example of supervised classification in machine learning.
+The model achieved high accuracy and demonstrates a basic example of supervised classification in machine learning.
 This project helped me strengthen my understanding of data preprocessing, model training, and evaluation.